 The LCDC Statewide Planning Goal 5 (OAR 660-015-0000(5)) requires that open spaces and natural scenic and historic resources be protected.
 When learning there was a potential historic wetland on the property, the project owner worked with the Department of State Lands, the Army Corp of Engineers, and EVREN Northwest and Turnstone Environmental to determine the location of the wetland.
 The resulting wetland delineation (See Figure 1 - Wetland Delineation Report Pg9) outlined 4,200 sq. ft. of the site as an existing wetland to be preserved to protect the natural water flows of the site - which is especially important in this historical landslide area (see Figure 5 - Geologic Landslide Hazard Zone pg15).
 The preservation will also be increasing wildlife habitat and native plant species.
-Due to the significant area of property being preserved for this geo-and hydrologically important historic wetland, the property owner is requesting a Historic Preservation Incentives to build against the multiple property lines in order to fit the project between the boundaries of the property and the wetland.
-Proposed homes number 1, 4, 6, and 7 will require preservation incentives to be granted in order for the applicant's development to be constructed as proposed.
-(See Site Plan)
+Due to the significant area of property being preserved for this geo-and hydrologically important historic wetland, the property owner is requesting a Historic Preservation Incentive to build against the east property line in order to fit the project between the boundaries of the property and the wetland.